 Michigan probably doesn’t jump on your list when the topic of Skiing or Snowboarding comes up.
-Surprisingly enough, Michigan does offer a decent amount of ski resorts for those who need to get their turns in.
-One of those places with a resort in it’s city, is Marquette.
+Surprisingly enough, Michigan has more ski resorts than any other state.
+Luckily for those who live in Marquette, we have a Michigan Ski Resort in our backyard.
 Here you will find everything you need for your day on the hill at Marquette Mountain.

 Where is Marquette Mountain?